 The proposed project includes a Development Agreement (DA) between the applicant and the City pursuant to California Government Code Sections 65864 et seq.
 The Development Agreement would be adopted by Ordinance and vests the project entitlements for the period of the Agreement (currently proposed at 20 years plus two five year extensions) in exchange for specific public benefits.
-Several DA terms, including payment of public benefit fees for infrastructure and public safety, are currently being negotiated with the applicant.
-The terms of the Development Agreement will be presented at the next Planning Commission meeting.
+The agreement includes the following benefits to the City: